-Many years ago I attended a fantastic lecture on information design delivered by the author and journalist Mark Ovenden.
-Organised to promote his book Transit Maps of the World, Ovenden presented a deep-dive into transit maps’ common infographic ancestor, Henry (also known as Harry) Beck’s 1933 map of the London Underground.
+In 2011 I attended a lecture on information design delivered by the author and journalist Mark Ovenden.
+Organised to promote his book Transit Maps of the World, Ovenden presented a deep-dive into transit maps’ shared design template: Henry Beck’s 1933 map of the London Underground.

 Conceived in 1931 and published in 1933, Beck’s schematic representation of the London Underground network marked a paradigm shift in transit mapping.
-Drawing upon his experience of drafting circuit diagrams, Beck ignored the geographic distance between each station and instead forced the network to adhere to a grid, presenting an apparently perfect solution for mapping complex transport networks.
+Drawing on his experience drafting circuit diagrams, Beck ignored the geographic distance between stations and instead forced the network to adhere to a grid — presenting a solution so effective it became the default approach for mapping complex transit networks worldwide.

-The passage of time has since validated Beck’s solution; Transport for London’s incremental redesigns can do little to improve it, and the uniform adoption of Beck’s approach by other transit networks shows his ideas are as appropriate now as they were in the 1930s; an astonishing achievement for any design, let alone an infographic.
+The passage of time has validated Beck’s solution: Transport for London’s incremental redesigns can do little to improve it, and the uniform adoption of his approach by other transit networks shows his ideas are as appropriate now as they were in the 1930s — an astonishing achievement for any design.

-Given its seismic influence, Beck’s London Underground map appears to be the perfect solution to this very specific problem.
+Beck’s London Underground map appears to be the perfect solution to a very specific problem.
+But what does that actually mean?

 A perfect design?

-Information design champions clarity above all other concerns; the discipline’s sole aim is to communicate ideas and concepts as clearly and as efficiently as possible.
-Beck understood this and realised London Underground’s previous maps attempted to communicate too much; the public didn’t need to know how far the next station was, they just needed to know how it was connected to their station.
+Information design champions clarity above all other concerns.
+Its sole aim is to communicate ideas as clearly and efficiently as possible.
+Beck understood this and recognised that the Underground’s previous maps attempted to communicate too much — the public didn’t need to know how far the next station was, only how it connected to their own.

-This insight allowed Beck to function less like a designer and more like a guide, letting the map’s design coalesce through logic, freeing him from the burden of aesthetic choice.
-The result was a map born from perfectly executed logic and so by its nature was a perfectly executed design.
+This insight allowed Beck to function less like a designer and more like a guide — letting the map’s design coalesce through logic, freeing him from the burden of aesthetic choice.
+The result was a map born from perfectly executed logic, and so by its nature, a perfectly executed design.

 If it ain’t broke…

-One such example is Michael Hertz’s 1979 redesign of Massimo Vignelli’s iconic New York City Transit Authority map.
-To meet the stringent demands of the Metropolitan Transportation Authority, Hertz had to reject Vignelli’s (and duly Beck’s) approach to transit mapping, resulting in a map some New Yorkers found harder to understand.
+One such example is Michael Hertz‘s 1979 redesign of Massimo Vignelli‘s iconic New York City Transit Authority map.
+To meet the stringent demands of the Metropolitan Transportation Authority, Hertz had to reject Vignelli’s (and Beck’s) approach to transit mapping — resulting in a map many New Yorkers found harder to use.

 The essence of good design

-Ultimately, if a designer is primarily concerned with how something looks, there will always be a number of valid solutions available to them.
-Obviously some of these solutions will be better than others, but since aesthetics provide a platform of choice, there will always be a myriad of ways to deliver a successful design.
+When a designer is primarily concerned with how something looks, there will always be multiple valid solutions.
+Some will be better than others, but aesthetics offer a platform of choice — there is rarely a single right answer.

-In comparison, Beck’s London Underground map is an example of what happens when a design is defined by cold hard logic.
-By stripping away the superfluous and letting logic lead the way, Beck arrived at a definitive solution, one that was qualitatively better than all others.
-For all intents and purposes, Beck created a perfect design.
+Beck’s London Underground map is an example of what happens when design is governed by logic rather than taste.
+By stripping away the superfluous and letting logic lead, Beck arrived at a definitive solution — one that was qualitatively better than all the alternatives.
+He didn’t just make a good design.
+He made the only design.